 How to Determine the Value of Your Possessions

 The coverage limit for your renters insurance policy is based on the personal possessions you own and want to protect.
 The best way to determine this is to make a detailed list of all your personal property, including computers, furniture, appliances, jewelry, collectibles, electronics, firearms or sporting equipment, and even clothes and shoes.
 You can choose how you want to insure your possessions with a renters policy.

 You can get reimbursed for the actual value of the items or the replacement value.
 A replacement value policy may cost a little more than the actual value policy, but it makes sense if you have older or priceless items that will cost more if replaced at current market prices.
 An agent can help you figure out which option is most appropriate for you.
 Your member agent can also help you compare several North Carolina renters insurance quotes to find the right policy for you.

 While it's true that you cannot always replace or value items like keepsakes and photos, you still need to insure the belongings you can replace.
 If a burglary or destructive event like a fire takes place, you will be glad you had renters insurance.
 No matter if you have tens of thousands of dollars' worth of personal belongings or only a few thousand dollars in possessions, North Carolina renters insurance can help you get back on your feet, fast.

-Contact a Trusted Choice member agent now.
+Contact an agent now.
 Your local agent can compare multiple insurance policies and costs and help you select the North Carolina renters insurance that is right for you.